 Dr. Carolyn Welty is clinical professor who has been with the Division of Geriatrics since 2003.
 She provides primary care and geriatric consultation to the community and teaches medical trainees at all levels.
-Carolyn graduated from University of southern California and is board certified in internal medicine, pulmonary medicine and geriatrics, and has a Master's degree in epidemiology from the Harvard School of Public Health.
+Carolyn graduated from University of Southern California School of Medicine and is board certified in internal medicine, pulmonary medicine and geriatrics, and has a Master's degree in epidemiology from the Harvard School of Public Health.
 Dr. Welty was an assistant professor at Boston University School of medicine for 13 years and clinical associate professor at Wright State University in Ohio for 3 years.
 She was at Cleveland Clinic for a year prior to coming to UCSF

 Dr. Welty provides geriatric primary care and consultation at UCSF Center for Geriatric Care for person 70 years and older.
 UCSF Center for Geriatric Care is one of the few medical practices in San Francisco that focuses on the care of the older adult.
 The center has a social worker on staff who provides support and community resources for patients and families.